doopu/LofiGirlOverlay/README.md

 How To Use
 -----------
 ### Most Folks
-This project exposes a web source on github.io for use in OBS.
-Just point your web source here: https://doopu.github.io/LofiGirlOverlay/
+1. Open this link up (Chrome works for sure, not sure anything else): https://doopu.github.io/LofiGirlOverlay/

-When prompted to give permission to share your tab, grant it for current tab.
-If necessary, also click 'play' on the YouTube video.
+2. When prompted to give permission to share your tab, grant it for current tab.
+It should be the one you're shown by default.
+Important: if you click the wrong tab, the software won't work as expected.
+Refresh and try again.
+3. If necessary, click the video to get it to start playing.
+It's supposed to autoplay but ¯\_(ツ)_/¯

-It will take a few seconds to warm up, but after that the artist and song name will appear underneath the YouTube video.
-You can style this text by using the CSS override in OBS.
-The div ID to style is `#ocrOutput`.
+4. It will take a few seconds to warm up, but after that the artist and song name will appear underneath the YouTube video.

-Then it's just a case of cropping the web source and putting it in your scene.
-Note that the text is left-aligned, so you can always crop up to the left edge of the text safely.
+5. Click the 'select file to write to' button and give the name of a new text file.
+You can also pick an existing file, but it will be overwritten by the tool.
+6. Go to OBS, create a new text source and point it towards your new file.
+Voila - you have the Lofi Girl credits without the stream on your screen.

+For the sake of keeping the OCR working correctly, you can safely hide the tab that the software is working on, either by minimising the window or switching to a different tab in the same window.
+It will continue to work even in the background (for now - until the browser companies decide to break things...)!

 ### Self-hosted (for techies)
-If you do not want to use the github hosted version of the tool or otherwise wish to make more extensive changes than the CSS, you can download this repo, run `python web.py` and point your web source to http://localhost:8000/.
-You might evne be able to use the 'local file' functionality in OBS, it's your call.
+If you do not want to use the github hosted version of the tool or otherwise wish to make changes, you can download this repo, run `python web.py` and point your browser to http://localhost:8000/.
+This is useful if you want to do changes on the processing side of things (eg. splitting the song / author; improving the accracy... by the way, if you do the second one, do submit a pull request!)

 How It Works
 --------------